conan-io/conan-io.github.io/_posts/2019-05-08-New-conan-release-1-15.markdown

 In case you want to customize the deployment layout, you can create a custom script that copies the files from this basic layout to your custom one, or you could create your own [generator](https://docs.conan.io/en/latest/reference/generators/custom.html#custom-generator).

-## Reusing source files trough python requires
+## Reusing source files through python requires

 In Conan release 1.9 we introduced python requires as a way to reuse Python code from existing recipes, while in this release we are defining how to reuse source files too.
 We have added an explicit way of doing this through the